open-gpu-compute/learning-cuda/programming_interface/README.md

            device, deviceProp.major, deviceProp.minor);
 }
 ```
+This code lets you print properties of device on the system.

 ## Peer-to-Peer Memory Access
 In a system with multiple devices, devices can address each other's memory depending upon their compute capability.
 This peer-to-peer memory access feature is supported between two devices if `cudaDeviceCanAccessPeer()` returns true for these two devices.
+A unified address space is used for both devices, so the same pointer can be used to address memory from both devices as shown in the code sample below
 ```
 cudaSetDevice(0);                   // Set device 0 as current
 float* p0;